munificent/craftinginterpreters/book/local-variables.md

 Local variables are appended to the array when they're declared, which means the current scope is always at the end of the array.
-When we declare a new variable, we start at the end and work backward looking for an existing variable with the same name.
+When we declare a new variable, we start at the end and work backward, looking for an existing variable with the same name.
 If we find one in the current scope, we report the error.
-Otherwise, if we reach the beginning of the array or a variable owned by another scope then we know we've checked all of the existing variables in the scope.
+Otherwise, if we reach the beginning of the array or a variable owned by another scope, then we know we've checked all of the existing variables in the scope.

-To see if two identifiers are the same we use this:
+To see if two identifiers are the same, we use this:

 ^code identifiers-equal